spring-guides/gs-batch-processing/README.src.md

 {!include#bootstrap-starter-pom-disclaimer}

-### Create some business data
+### Create business data

-Typically a spreadsheet is supplied by your customer or a business analyst.
+Typically your customer or a business analyst supplies a spreadsheet.
 In this case, you make it up.

 `src/main/resources/sample-data.csv`
 ```text